SAEON/data-portal/README.md

 # Quick start

 Setup the repository for development on a local machine.
-The Node.js and React services are run using a local installation of Node.js, and dependant services (Mongo, Elasticsearh, PostGIS, GDAL) are run via Docker containers
+The Node.js and React services are run using a local installation of Node.js, and dependent services (Mongo, Elasticsearch, PostGIS, GDAL) are run via Docker containers

 ## System requirements